ketsia0623/learning-JAVA/README.md

 ## DEFINITIONS LEARNED
-- Java Virtual Machine(JVM) is responsible for the hardware- and operating system-independence of the Java SE platform, the small size of compiled code (bytecodes), and platform security.
+- Java Virtual Machine(JVM) is responsible for the hardware- and operating system-independence of the Java SE platform, the small size of compiled code (bytecodes), and platform security
+- I CAN LABEL MY LOOPS